storesafe/cordova-sqlcipher-adapter/README.md

 The threading model depends on which platform version is used:
 - For Android, one background thread per db;
 - for iOS/macOS, background processing using a very limited thread pool (only one thread working at a time);
-- for Windows _(disabled in this plugin version)_, no background processing.
+- for Windows _(disabled DUE TO MISSING CRYPTO PROVIDER in this plugin version)_, no background processing.

 <!-- END Background processing -->